Families of commuting automorphisms, and a characterization of the affine space: Proof of Theorem A

 \subsection{Proof of Theorem~A}

-\subsubsection{Abelian groups (see~\cite{Serre:GACDC})}
+\subsubsection{Abelian groups (see~\cite{Milne, Serre:GACDC})}

 Before starting the proof, let us recall a few important facts on abelian, affine algebraic groups.
-Let $G$ be an algebraic group over the field $\bfk$, such that $G$ is abelian, affine, and connected. \begin{enumerate} \item If $\char (\bfk)=0$, then $G$ is isomorphic to $\G_a^r\times \G_a^s$ for some pair of integers $(r,s)$; if $G$ is unipotent, then $s=0$. (see~\cite{Serre:GACDC}), \S VII.2, p.172) \end{enumerate} When the characteristic $p$ of $\bfk$ is positive, there are other types of of abelian groups, but criteria on the $p$-torsion may rigidify their structure: \begin{enumerate} \item[(2)] If $\char (\bfk)=p$, $G$ is unipotent, and all elements of $G$ have order $p$, then $G$ is isomorphic to $\G_a^r$ for some $r\geq 0$. (see~\cite{Serre:GACDC}, \S VII.2, Proposition 11, p.178) \item[(3)] If $\char (\bfk)=p$, and there is no non-trivial element in $G$ of order $p^\ell$, for any $\ell \geq 0$, then $G$ is isomorphic to $\G_m^s$ for some $s\geq 0$. (see~\cite{Milne}, Theorem 16.13 and Corollary 16.15, and~\cite{Serre:GACDC}, \S VII.2, p.176) \end{enumerate} To keep examples in mind, note that all elements of $\Tr_1(\bfk)$ have order $p$ and $\T_1(\bfk)$ does not contain any non-trivial element of order $p^\ell$ when $\char(\bfk)=p$.
+Let $G$ be an algebraic group over the field $\bfk$, such that $G$ is abelian, affine, and connected. \begin{enumerate} \item If $\char (\bfk)=0$, then $G$ is isomorphic to $\G_a^r\times \G_m^s$ for some pair of integers $(r,s)$; if $G$ is unipotent, then $s=0$. (see~\cite{Serre:GACDC}, \S VII.2, p.172) \item If $\char (\bfk)>0$, then $G$ is a product of a multiplicative type subgroup $G_s$ and a unipotent subgroup $G_u$ (see \cite{Milne}, Theorem 17.17).
+Moreover, since $\bfk$ is algebraically closed, $G_s$ is isomorphic to an algebraic torus $\G_m^s$ for some $s \ge 0$. \end{enumerate} We list two criteria on the $p$-torsion elements of a commutative connected algebraic group $G$ that may rigidify the structure of $G_s$ and $G_u$: \begin{enumerate} \item[(3)] If $\char (\bfk)=p>0$, $G$ is unipotent, and all non-trivial elements of $G$ have order $p$, then $G$ is isomorphic to $\G_a^r$ for some $r\geq 0$. (see~\cite{Serre:GACDC}, \S VII.2, Prop.
+11, p.178) \item[(4)] If $\char (\bfk)=p>0$, and there is no non-trivial element in $G$ of order $p^\ell$, for any $\ell \geq 0$, then $G$ is isomorphic to $G_s=\G_m^s$ for some $s\geq 0$. (see~\cite{Milne}, Theorem 16.13 and Corollary 16.15, and~\cite{Serre:GACDC}, \S VII.2, p.176) \end{enumerate} To keep examples in mind, note that all non-trivial elements of $\Tr_1(\bfk)$ have order $p$ and $\T_1(\bfk)$ does not contain any non-trivial element of order $p^\ell$ when $\char(\bfk)=p$.